grrrwaaa/courses/datt4950/evo.md

 - Evolution does not act on every facet of an organism, only those that directly influence viability (in the current environment).
 If a variation has neither positive or negative impact on the reproductive capability of an individual in the environment, this variation is called **neutral**.
 Since small variations are always occurring, neutral variations can tend to accumulate over time.
 Over time the gene pool may broaden and move quite far from its origin without causing any major changes in selective viability; this is called **neutral drift**.
 This may be an important mechanism to escape evolutionary dead-ends (local minima in the fitness landscape).
 This is certainly true for many artificial evolutionary systems.
 It has also been hypothesized as an explanation for the long chunks of apparently unused DNA in our own genome, and also for punctuated equilibrium.

 - Competition turns out not to be the prime mode of interaction between species; most species are relatively independent, and the ones that do closely interact are more likely to be collaborative (symbiotic, parasitic, etc.) than competitive, as that is more likely to lead to viability.
 Like our society, the natural environment is complex enough to provide multiple methods of making a living.
 Evolution does not imply that individuals display selfish, competitive behavior.
 When Dawkins described evolution in terms of [selfish genes](http://en.wikipedia.org/wiki/The_Selfish_Gene), it indicates a gene-centric perspective on evolution that implies selfless and sometimes altruistic behavior in organisms.
+Nevertheless, there is a sense in which competition applies, as with [red queen](http://en.wikipedia.org/wiki/Red_Queen_hypothesis) hypothesis: that organisms must constantly adapt, evolve, and proliferate not merely to gain advantage in reproductive viability, but also simply to survive while pitted against an ever-evolving context.
+However it is not clear whether a simple "arms race" is a sufficient perspective, or whether more complex and even abiotic factors may be more significant.

 - Evolution by itself is not particularly creative, and its importance may have been over-stated.
 A continuous generation of novel diversity, new characteristics, is essential to the theory of natural selection.
 However the theory does not account for how diversity arises, simply that there must be a mechanism, which usually operates during reproduction.